strawberryfg/c2f-3dhm-human-caffe/README.md

 \emph{missing, TO DO}

 **Notes**
-1. I set global stats to false during inference due to small batch size.
+1. I set global stats to false during inference due to small batch size, cause otherwise you would get a totally different MPJPE number.
 I cannot recall the paper that mentions it.
 Let me find the paper.
 2. The major difference between prototxt is

-   a)

-   b)
+   a) depth dimension param (Use sublime or notepad++ to search keywords "depth_dims")

+   b) 3d heatmap slicing layer.
+(Simply search "cube_")

+   c) 3d heatmap reshaping layer ("heatmap2_flat_scale")